Types of Pricing Strategies in Marketing: A Quick Guide

 5) High-Low Pricing

 The pricing strategy focuses on driving sales of a product by offering discounts.
 When you adopt the high-low pricing strategy, you can set the price of the product high initially.
 But you have to give attractive discounts on the initial price when the demand for the product starts declining.
-Many retailers these days adopt high-low pricing model to boost the sale of seasonal products and existing stock.
+Many retailers these days adopt a high-low pricing model to boost the sale of seasonal products and existing stock.
 They even organize big discount days regularly to sell the products at discounted prices.

 6) Hourly Pricing